 You record tests for your scenario with the Virtual User Recorder.
-You can automatically include a recorded test in a new scenario by opening the Controller from the Virtual User Recorder.
-Click the Controller button from the Virtual User tool bar.
+You can automatically include a recorded test in a new scenario by opening the Controller from the Virtual User Recorder (see the Virtual User Recorder guide for further instructions).
+Click the Controller button from the Virtual User Recorder tool bar.

 The New command creates a completely new scenario.
 Note that the New command clears all the information displayed in the Controller windows.
 To create a new scenario, choose File > New, or click the New button.